 Special Educational Needs (SEN) at St Michael's

-Special Educational Needs at St Michael’s C of E Junior School
+Special Educational Needs at St Michael’s Junior Church School

 The desired outcomes for our children are that they are able to access the curriculum and reach their full potential academically.

 Promoting a positive attitude to learning is embedded within our ethos, however, many other practical steps are taken to support our children through their learning journey

 The children are assessed in reading, writing, and maths as soon as they arrive at St Michael’s.
 Assessment results, along with any other information from the child’s previous school, helps the child’s teacher plan a differentiated curriculum to address the child’s learning needs.

 As well as differentiated lessons, practical resources and equipment may also be used in class to support the children with their learning.
 For example, pencil grips, reading rulers and writing slopes are often used to support the child with reading and writing.